alanarteagav/goChat/README.md

 go test ./...
 ```

-alternatively, you can test the server an client files with the following commands (Once you are in the goChat directory):
+alternatively, you can test the server and client files with the following commands (once you are in the goChat directory):
 ```
 cd src/github.com/alanarteagav/server/
 go test